The ARVR Lab

 Empowering education and training through augmented and virtual reality

 The ARVR Lab is a state-of-the art laboratory within Augusta University's School of Computer and Cyber Sciences.
-Led by Professor Jason Orlosky from within the Cyber-Physical Systems group, the lab strives to build hardware and software that can improve how we interact with virtual content for practical use.
-The lab is focused on three fundamental research areas as outlined below.
-Application information for students follows.
+As part of the Cyber-Physical Systems group, we build hardware and software that can improve how we interact with virtual content and strive to achieve a balance of theoretical and practical research.
+See our Lab Intro Video for more details: Lab Intro Video

 Getting your MS or PhD in Computer Science